Last updated on November 24, 2023

 2. Make sure that Final URL expansion is turned off

-You can run all shopping ads in one separate pMax campaign, but for medium and large advertisers we would recommend to use separate campaigns for different product segments.
-By doing this, you can push your hero products better, save on unprofitable products (Villains) and activate products that hardly get any impressions and clicks (Zombies).
-For more about this approach read: Producthero Labelizer: Forcing Google Smart / Pmax Shopping to be more efficient.
+You can run all shopping ads in one separate pMax campaign, but for medium and large advertisers we would recommend using separate campaigns for different product segments.
+By doing this, you can push your Hero products better, save on unprofitable products (Villains) and activate products that hardly get any impressions and clicks (Zombies).
+For more about this approach read: Producthero’s Labelizer Strategy: Forcing Google Performance Max and Shopping campaigns to be more efficient.

 ADVANCED SETUP: Hybrid approach